Share this to:

 When Diagnosing Alzheimer’s, Diagnose the Caregiver’s Health, Too

-Caregiving for an Alzheimer’s patient is especially burdensome for spousal and family caregivers who at the time of their near and dear one’s Alzheimer’s diagnosis suffer from depressive symptoms, according to a University of Eastern Finland study.
+Caregiving for an Alzheimer’s patient can be especially burdensome for spousal and family caregivers, who at the time of their loved one’s Alzheimer’s diagnosis, suffer from their own problems, according to a University of Eastern Finland study.

 Caregiver Stress and Psychological Load